timmaxw/HitecDServo/experimentation/protocol.md

 - Exactly 15.2ms after the end of the original transmission, the servo responds `0x69 mystery reg 0x02 low high checksum`, where `checksum = (mystery+reg+0x02+low+high) & 0xFF`.
 The `mystery` byte can be either 0xFE or 0x00; I'm not sure why.
 - After the servo completes its transmission, it stops driving the line low, allowing the programmer to pull it high.
 It stays this way until 16ms after the programmer originally began pulling the line high.
 - Then the programmer starts driving the line low again, and the read is over.
+- Note, all valid registers are even-numbered.
+Attempting to read an odd-numbered register gives 0xLLHH, where 0xHH is the high byte of the previous register, and 0xLL is the low byte of the next register.
+(Attempting to read 0xFF returns 0x0000, even though 0x00 has a non-zero low byte.)

 # Registers
 ## Register 0x22: Unknown